 The FFIEC maintains a website (http://www.ffiec.gov/hmda/default.htm (opens new window)

-) that is devoted to providing financial institutions with assistance in complying with HMDA requirements.
-This site also provides access to a comprehensive publication entitled A Guide to HMDA Reporting: Getting it Right!
-This publication provides information about the history of HMDA, data reporting requirements, LAR completion guidelines, geocoding tools, and disclosure requirements.
+) designed to assist financial institutions with HMDA compliance.
+Included on the site is a comprehensive publication entitled A Guide to HMDA Reporting: Getting it Right!
+The guide provides information about the history of HMDA, data reporting requirements, LAR completion, geocoding tools, and disclosure requirements.
 In addition, the website contains an FAQ section and newsletters that address specific HMDA issues.

 Questions concerning HMDA software, data receipt confirmations, data edits, and other issues related to submission of HMDA data can be sent to the FRB by e-mail at firstname.lastname@example.org

-, or you may call the HMDA Assistance Line at (202) 452-2016.
-The FRB advises questioners to use only one method of communication.
-Given the increased volume of inquiries between January and May, the FRB notes that its response time could exceed 5 business days.
+.
+Given the increased volume of inquiries between January and May, the FRB advises its response time could exceed two business days.